SHOWING 1 - 1 OF 1 RESULTS

 You can also contact your current installation’s household goods/transportation office (outbound) for information on special procedures for transporting medical equipment.

 Enrollment in the Exceptional Family Member Program (EFMP) is mandatory.
 An exceptional family member is a child or adult with any physical, emotional, developmental, or intellectual disability that requires special treatment, therapy, education, training, or counseling.
-If you are relocating to the Joint Base McGuire-Dix-Lakehurst, contact the Military and Family Support Center, EFMP Coordinator, at 609-754-3154, to inquire about enrollment processes and support services on the Joint Base.
+If you are relocating to Joint Base McGuire-Dix-Lakehurst, contact the Military and Family Readiness Center, EFMP Coordinator, at 609-754-3154, to inquire about enrollment processes and support services on the Joint Base.